Find a Pest Control Professional

 How to identify the pest, the nest and the threat

-Stinging insects such as various types of wasps, yellowjackets, hornets and bees, are common summertime pests and their stings can be more than just a painful nuisance.
+Wasps, yellowjackets, hornets and other stinging insects, are common summertime pests whose stings can be more than just a painful nuisance.
 The National Pest Management Association reports that stinging insects send more than half a million people to the emergency room every year.
-Those with allergies to stings are most at risk, although anyone can be affected if a large number of stinging insects swarm and sting at once.
+Those with allergies to stings are most at risk, but anyone can be affected if a large number of stinging insects swarm and sting at once.

-One way to protect yourself and your family from types of stinging insects like wasps and hornets this summer is to ensure your property is free from hives and nests.
+One way to protect yourself and your family from types of stinging insects this summer is to ensure your property is free from hives and nests.
 On a routine basis, walk around the exterior of your home, paying special attention to overhangs, eaves, the underside of porches and decks for nests.
-Also inspect shrubs, trees, sheds and other structures.
-If you do find a nest on your property, do not attempt to remove it on your own.
-The colony can become defensive and attack en masse.
+Also make sure to inspect shrubs, trees, sheds and other structures.
+If you do find a nest on your property, do not attempt to remove it on your own as the colony can become defensive and attack en masse.
 Instead, contact a licensed pest control professional who will be able to relocate or remove the hive in a safe manner.

 Types of Stinging Insects